DIY Transmission line subwoofer box – first attempt

 Conclusion

 Making a DIY transmission line subwoofer with no aid from a computer app is basically pointless.
-You can start to add dampening material to fix the issue, but doing so after the box is done is quite a challenge.
+You can start to add damping material to fix the issue, but doing so after the box is done is quite a challenge.
 It’s seems reasonable at the beginning and end of the line, but not somewhere in the middle.

 You could argue that you can damp the line in the building phase.
 But what happens if that doesn’t work out?
 You can use different density or a different quantity to change things for the better.
 Again, hard to do when the box is finished.
 The normal approach is to use a program la Hornresp.